 According to Harvard Medical School, one of the most common illnesses facing individuals 60 years of age and older is anxiety.
-There is a multitude of reasons why seniors can develop anxiety; illness, trouble sleeping, depression, a decline in mobility, or even a loss of independence.
+There are a multitude of reasons why seniors can develop anxiety; illness, trouble sleeping, depression, a decline in mobility, or even a loss of independence.
 Fortunately, if you know a senior that may be facing these issues, there are various anxiety treatments and ways you can help them cope.

 Take a Break